AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-10_Modeling_Molecular-Scale_Double-Slit_Interference_via_Quantum_Simulations/Phase-1_Single-Qubit_Interference_and_Noise.md

 ## 🧭 Next Steps
 - Introduce **delays or additional gates** to study **time-dependent dephasing**.
 - Extend to **Phase 2** with multi-qubit coupling to simulate molecular-scale systems and environment-induced decoherence.
 - Analyze **interference visibility quantitatively** as a function of noise strength.

----

-This version:
-✅ Improves structure (clear sections: goal, results, summary, next steps)
-✅ Adds scientific language but keeps it readable
-✅ Explains **why phase damping seems invisible** clearly
-✅ Gives a **table comparison** at the end for clarity

-Would you like me to make a **shorter “presentation slide version”** of this too (e.g., bullet points only, no paragraphs)?